-a) Matrix Spike:

-- viii) Matrix spikes shall be added as early in the sample preparation steps as practicable. - ix) Matrix spikes are not required for radiochemical analyses if an isotopic tracer or chemical carrier is used in the analysis to determine chemical recovery (yield) for the chemical separation and sample mounting procedures.
-Matrix spikes are not required for gross alpha, gross beta, gamma, or non-aqueous tritium analysis. - x) Matrix spikes shall be run on a separate sample aliquot using the same analyte as that being analyzed whenever possible.

-xi) Acceptance Criteria:

-Matrix spike recoveries shall be evaluated using the following criteria:
+- a) Matrix Spike - viii) Matrix spikes shall be added as early in the sample preparation steps as practicable. - ix) Matrix spikes are not required for radiochemical analyses if an isotopic tracer or chemical carrier is used in the analysis to determine chemical recovery (yield) for the chemical separation and sample mounting procedures.
+Matrix spikes are not required for gross alpha, gross beta, gamma, or non-aqueous tritium analysis. - x) Matrix spikes shall be run on a separate sample aliquot using the same analyte as that being analyzed whenever possible. - xi) Acceptance Criteria: Matrix spike recoveries shall be within the control limits of 60 140%, or as specified by client.
+Matrix spike samples for